What Is a Dummy Ticket? The Complete Guide for Travelers in 2026

 5. Print it and include a digital copy.
 Some embassies want a printed document.
 Others accept digital uploads.
 Do both.
 Print a clean copy for your physical file and save the PDF for online submissions.
 Make sure the printout is legible and that no critical information gets cut off at the edges.

 6. Keep the rest of your application strong.
 A perfect dummy ticket won't save a weak application.
 Your bank statements, employment letter, accommodation proof, travel insurance, and invitation letter (if applicable) all need to be solid.
 The flight itinerary is one piece of a larger puzzle.
 For a full document checklist by visa type, see our visa application document guide.
+Create a professional invitation letter with MyJet24's Invitation Letter Generator.

 A dummy ticket isn't the only way to satisfy a flight itinerary requirement.
 But for most travelers, it's the most practical.
 Let's compare every alternative so you can see where each one makes sense and where it falls short.